 When your freedom and reputation are at stake, experience and strategy make all the difference.
 At Combs Waterkotte, our defense philosophy is built on preparation, client trust, and a proven record of results.
 With over six decades of combined experience, our team offers unmatched dedication and insight into the Pulaski County, MO court system:

-- Extensive Resources: We utilize expert witnesses, forensic specialists, and private investigators to uncover critical details that can make or break your case.
+- Unmatched Resources: We utilize expert witnesses, forensic specialists, and private investigators to uncover critical details that can make or break your case.

-When your future is on the line, you deserve a criminal defense team in Pulaski County, MO that is dedicated to fighting for the best possible result.
+When everything is on the line, trust a Pulaski County, MO criminal defense team that has the experience, resources, and commitment to fight for your best possible outcome.

-Criminal Defense FAQs for Pulaski County, MO
+Frequently Asked Questions About Criminal Defense in Pulaski County, MO

-Does a criminal conviction stay on my record forever?
+Will a conviction stay on my record permanently?

 What if this is my first felony charge?